 Emphasising the uniqueness of Japanese quality, Mizuno labels it’s most premium tier Made in Japan and their second takedown model Elite (implying that the top-level boots of other brands are simply second best to what Mizuno provides).
 But, at least for the Alpha silo, the only difference between the MIJ and Elite is that the microfibre lining has more volume in the latter.
 Select is where you can see a significant change in Mizuno’s attempt to cut corners.

-Mizuno Alpha Made in Japan Review
+Our Mizuno Alpha 2 Expert Review

 Five Things You’ll Want to Know: